Equisingularity and EIDS: Families of EIDS

-The context is important in thinking about these equations.
-The lowest dimensional stratum appearing in $X$ whose expected codimension is less than or equal to $q$, the dimension of the embedding space, is the stratum of the last equation.
-The others equations are dropped.
-The last equation always has a single term on the right hand side, because the stabilization is a smoothing in this case.
-For, if the codimension of the last stratum is less than $q$, then this is true of the stabilization as well, so the stabilization is smooth.
-If the codimension is $q$, then the stabilization consists of a finite set of points.
-If the last equation corresponds to a stratum of dimension zero, then both sides of the last equation have only $1$ term, and the right hand side is the colength of an ideal as explained above.
+It is understood that if the last equation corresponds to a stratum of dimension zero, then both sides of the last equation have only $1$ term, since ${\chi}( { _{1}X\cap H},0) =0$ and the right hand side is the colength of an ideal as explained above.

-{\begin{Prop} In a family of {EIDS} the $m_{{\dim } 1pt _iX}( 1pt _iX,0)$ are constant for all $i$ if and only if are constant for all $i$. \end{Prop} \begin{proof} This is obvious from the structure of the equations. \end{proof}